 Finally, pier and beam foundations are commonly used in areas with shifting soil.
 You’ll find them often along coastlines and areas prone to hurricanes.
 To build a pier and beam foundation, construction companies drive long beams deep into the soil and stone to prevent the house from being washed away by a flood.

-When you need concrete construction services in and around central PA, turn to R.J.
-Potteiger Construction Services, Inc. We are a fully licensed, insured and bonded contractor specializing in concrete construction.
+When you need stem wall foundation services in and around central PA, turn to R.J.
+Potteiger Construction Services, Inc. We are a fully licensed, insured, and bonded foundation repair contractor specializing in concrete construction.
 We have helped our clients reach their construction goals for over 25 years.
 We offer a range of concrete services and repairs to meet your needs.
 Learn more about how R. J. Potteiger Construction Services, Inc. can work with you, and contact us using this online form.